Ichinga-Samuel/taskqueue/README.md

 - **QueueItem**:
   - Represents individual tasks with arguments and prioritization support.
   - Supports both synchronous and asynchronous task execution.
+  - Optional timeout argument

 - **TaskQueue**:
   - Manages tasks with configurable workers and prioritization.
+  - Can take different type of asyncio queues
+  - Run for a specific number of seconds
   - Modes:
     - `finite`: Process tasks and stop.
     - `infinite`: Continuously process tasks until stopped.